WhoisSwitchX/EliteTechFusion/README.md

 ### Installation
 1. Clone this repository using `git clone https://github.com/WhoisSwitchX/EliteTechFusion.git`.
 2. Compile the Java files using `javac programName.java utils.java`.
-3. Run the program using `java main`.
+3. Run the program using `java programName`.

 ## Contact Information
 For any questions or concerns regarding this assignment, feel free to contact: